SublimeText/Ceedling/README.md

 | Ceedling: Environment | Display ENV variables set by ceedling |

 ### Completions - Now with 20 times more Goodness
+There are now almost 200 completions for Unity assertions with matching `message` versions.

 Completions are scope sensitive and requires use of a C/C++ syntax that identifies function blocks.